fairlycodeparents/AlmaSpot/docs/analysis-design.md

 #### Functional requirements

-1. As a student, I want to be able to find a room to study in.
+1. As a user, I want to be able to find an available, unused room.
-2. As a student, I want to be able to choose the location, for example the city and campus, I want.
+2. As a user, I want to be able to choose the location, for example the city and campus, I want.
-3. As a student, I want to be able to choose the type of room, for example a lab or a class, I want.
+3. As a user, I want to be able to choose the type of room (such as a lab or a class) I want.
 4. As a student, I want to be kept informed of any unexpected changes to my plan, such as a room no longer being available.
 5. As a student, I'd like to be reminded when I have to leave a room because a lesson is about to start.
 6. As a student, I want to be able to choose the best solution for my needs.
 7. As an admin, I want to be able to add a new event to an available room.
-8. As an admin, I want to be able to remove an event or a scheduled lecture.
+8. As an admin, I want to be able to remove an event.

 #### Non-Functional Requirements